denniswambua/fx-quotes-/README.md

 ## Assumptions
 - Consumers provide valid ISO 4217 currency codes.
-- Downstream systems store and enforce quote expiries based on the timestamp supplied by this service.
 - Network access to the third-party exchange rates API is stable in the target deployment environments.